-Bear Viewing Adventures
+Alaska Bear Viewing Tour Adventure!

-Doing an Alaska bear viewing trip is one of the truly great wildlife life adventures you will ever experience.
 When you see these magnificent animals on their home turf roaming the coastline catching salmon in the streams flowing into Lake Clark National Park or eating sedge grasses in the marshes adjacent to the coastline, its a time when you forget everything else and just soak in nature at its best.

 Going by boat offers many advantages over going by airplane.
 You may see Orcas, Humpback Whales, Sea Otters and many species of sea birds like Puffins.

 Going By boat vs an airplane also allows us to go on days when the weather doesn’t permit Airplanes to fly.
 The boat ride is beautiful and affords us the opportunity to stop and view marine wildlife along the way.

 The views in Cook Inlet are stunning and you will be surrounded by active volcanos, majestic mountain ranges, beautiful pristine bays and all that Alaska has to offer.